OlleMattsson/yijing/static/iching-lite.md

 them.The  only to strengthen  the law is to make it clear and make penaltiescertain and swift.

-THE LINES

-Nine at the beginning means:

-His feet are fastened in the stocks,
-So that his toes disappear.
-No blame.

-If a sentence is imposed the first time a man attempts to do wrong, the penalty is a mild one.
-Only the toes are put in the stocks.
-This prevents   him from sinning further and thus he becomes free of blame.
-It  is a warning   to halt in time on the path of evil.

-Six  in the second place means:

-Bites through tender meat,
-So that his nose disappears.
-No blame.

-It is easy to discriminate between right and wrong in this case;it is like biting through tender meat.
-But one encounters ahardened sinner, and, aroused by anger, one goes a little toofar.
-The disappearance of the    nose in the course of the bitesignifies that indignation blots out finer   sensibility.
-However,there is no great harm in this, because the penalty  as such isjust.

-Six  in the third place means:

-Bites on old dried meat
-And strikes on something poisonous.
-Slight humiliation.
-No blame.

-Punishment is to be carried out by someone who lacks the power and authority to do so.
-Therefore the culprits do not submit.
-The matter at   issue is an old one-as symbolized by salted game-and in dealing with it difficulties  arise.
-This old meat is spoiled: by taking up the problem the punisher arouses  poisonous hatred against himself, and n this way is put in a somewhat humiliating  position.
-But since punishment was required by the time, he remains free  of blame.

-Nine in the fourth place means:

-Bites on dried gristly meat.
-Receives metal arrows.
-It furthers one to be mindful of difficulties
-And to be persevering.
-Good fortune.

-There are great obstacles to be overcome, powerful opponents are to be punished.
-Though this is arduous, the effort succeeds.
-But it is necessary to be hard as metal and straight as an arrow to surmount the difficulties.
-If one knows these difficulties and remains persevering, he attains good fortune.
-The difficult task is achieved in the end.
-Six in the fifth place means:

-Bites on dried lean meat.
-Receives yellow gold.
-Perseveringly aware of danger.

-No blame.

-The case to be decided is indeed not easy but perfectly clear.
-Since we naturally incline to leniency, we must make every effort to be like yellow   gold-that is, as true as gold and as impartial as yellow, the color of the   middle [the mean].
-It is only by remaining conscious of the dangers growing   out of the responsibility we have assumed that we can avoid making mistakes.

-Nine at the top means:

-His neck is fastened in the wooden cangue,
-So that his ears disappear.
-Misfortune.

-In contrast to the first line, this line refers to a man who is incorrigible.
-His punishment is the wooden cangue, and his ears disappear under it-that is to say, he is deaf to warnings.
-This obstinacy leads to misfortune.

-<a name="22"></a>
 22. Pi / Grace
 --------------